-hardworking & warm
+hardworking & fresh

 Despite our cool climate, Finnish people are warm, open and honest – even though they might tell you the opposite themselves.
 Dry humor is in our nature.
 Finns are talkative and hospitable, although the myth of the withdrawn Finn is still alive and well even inside Finland.